Geopolitical Unrest Is Revealing a Golden Opportunity in Cryptos

 It was a blockbuster year for the crypto markets.

 And back in 2012, just like we’re seeing today, tensions in the Middle East were flaring.
 The U.S. Consulate in Libya was attacked, as well as a CIA office nearby.
-Israel assassinated Hamas’ military.
+Israel assassinated a high-ranking Hamas military leader.
 A veteran American war photographer was killed in Syria.
 Yet, despite those escalations, Bitcoin soared 4,500% in the following year.

 You get the point.

-Note: Editor’s Note: With all the hype around the Bitcoin Halving, I’ve been getting a lot of questions about cryptocurrencies.
-I don’t have a big problem with them, and I understand why people like cryptocurrencies.
-However, I invest solely in stocks and don’t recommend cryptocurrencies.